 Anne is a former research assistant for the Cash Transfer Lab.
 She practices ballet and indulges in DIY projects.

-Eden Min is a second-year student at NYU Liberal Studies and College of Arts and Science, where she majors in Sociology and minors in Politics, American Sign Language, and Creative Writing.
+Eden Min is a third-year student at NYU Liberal Studies and College of Arts and Science, where she majors in Sociology and minors in Politics, American Sign Language, and Creative Writing.
 She is passionately invested in the various intersections of sociology with family, disability, race, gender, religion, and law.
 Eden is a 2020 DURF Research Grant recipient investigating the interaction between criminal court proceedings and disability.
 Her research addresses how court actors characterize defendants with reported mobile or psychiatric disabilities during criminal trials and how different disabilities are manipulated and constructed to elicit guilt or innocence.

 At the Cash Transfer Lab, Eden was responsible for collecting and processing data into valuable resources for the lab’s intellectual infrastructure.
 She loves hiking, journaling, and eating Korean food.